Euclidean plane and its relatives; a minimalist introduction: The projective model

-The following picture illustrates the map $P\mapsto \hat P$ described in the previous section.
-If you take the picture on the left and apply the map $P\mapsto \hat P$, you get the picture on the right.
-The picture on the right gives a new way to look at the hyperbolic plane, which is called \emph{Klein model}.
-One may think of the map $P\mapsto \hat P$ as about translation from one model to the other.
+if you take the picture on the left and apply the map $P\z\mapsto \hat P$, you get the picture on the right.
+The pictures are {}\emph{conformal} and \emph{projective models} of the hyperbolic plane respectively.
+The map $P\mapsto \hat P$ serves as a \textit{translation} between the models.

-In the Klein model things look different; some become simpler, other things become more complicated. \begin{itemize} \item The h-lines in the Klein model are formed by chords.
-More precisely, they are formed by the intersections of chords of the absolute wit the h-plane. \end{itemize}
+In the projective model, things look different; some become simpler, and others become more complex.

+\parbf{Lines.} In the projective model, the h-lines are represented as chords of the absolute, more precisely, chords without their endpoints.

+This observation can be used to transfer statements about lines and points from the Euclidean plane to the h-plane.
+As an example let us state a version of Pappus' theorem for h-plane.

+\begin{thm}{Hyperbolic Pappus' theorem} Assume that two triples of h-points $A$, $B$, $C$, and $A'$, $B'$, $C'$ in the h-plane are h-collinear.
+Suppose that the h-points $X$, $Y$, and $Z$ are uniquelly defined by